Difference Between Oracle vs SQL Server

 Conclusion – Oracle vs SQL Server

-In this Oracle vs and SQL Server article, we have seen that both are powerful RDBMS options and there is a multitude of differences which helps in exploring the right fit for your organization but they are almost similar in most of the ways.
+In this Oracle vs and SQL Server article, we have seen that both are powerful RDBMS options and there is a multitude of differences that help in exploring the right fit for your organization but they are almost similar in most of the ways.
 Choosing the right database is of extreme importance for the company and therefore a thorough analysis is a must before actually adopting it.
 Stay tuned to our blog for more articles like these.
+Databases are the primary asset of any organization as they keep all the essential and important data of an organization.
+The data which is in a structured format is commonly stored with what is popularly known as the RDBMS (Relational Database Management System).
+This is a normalized format where the values are stored in column and row format.
+Popular RDBMS are MS Access, MySQL, Sybase but along with the Oracle and SQL server are also among widely used databases.
+There are also many similarities and quite many differences between Oracle vs SQL server.
+We will be looking at a broader and a detailed aspect in this Oracle vs SQL server post.